 Then, head to the iTunes Store app and find a large title - we recommend The Lord of the Rings: The Two Towers at a whopping 6.83GB.
 Once you've found a suitable movie, tap the Rent button twice (don't worry, you won't actually end up renting it) and dismiss the popup informing you that there's not enough space to download the movie.

 Now, head back to the About section of the Settings menu and take a look at your available storage.
 If all has gone well, you should see a difference of a few hundred megabytes, possibly more.
-While it won't work for everybody, users on reddit report that following the steps several times allowed them to keep freeing up more storage.
+While it won't work for everybody, users on Reddit report that following the steps several times allowed them to keep freeing up more storage.

-We're not quite sure what Apple is deleting when it does this, as it's not apps, photos or other important data - instead, we assume that it'll be clearing out caches and other areas that make up the "Other" section on your iOS storage breakdown.
+We're not quite sure what Apple is deleting when it does this, as it's not apps, photos or other important data - instead, we assume it'll be clearing out caches and other areas that make up the "Other" section on your iOS storage breakdown.

 Turn off Photo Stream